 If you looked at the lists of symptoms in these you probably saw there were a lot of commonalities.
 Hormones do not occur in isolation but interact with everything else.
 It is more common to have several hormones either high or low than just one of them.

-With blood testing you can often best narrow in on the main or root problem.
-Even then it can be tough.
+With a blood test, you can often narrow it down and identify the root of the problem.
+But even then it can be tough.
 Be prepared to experiment.
 What follows is a list of things that will help most everyone.
 The truth is, if you cover the foundations of health, then your hormones should largely take care of themselves.
 That’s 90% of the battle.
 The problem is, as a culture, we’re so far removed from having healthy basics.
-But if you get these down, then a little tweaking on top of them with something like herbs, can lead to great energy, health, and hormones.
+But if you get these down, then a little tweaking on top of them with something like herbs can lead to great energy, health, and hormones.

 Athena Woman’s Formula

-We made this formula to have wide ranging action, including on the hormones.
-It contains shatavari which does have phyto-estrogens.
-It contains a smaller amount of pine pollen which does contain phyto-androgens.
+We made Athena Woman’s Formula to have wide-ranging action, including on the hormones.
+It contains Shatavari which does have phyto-estrogens.
+It contains a smaller amount of Pine Pollen which does contain phyto-androgens.
 And the other herbs inside all interact with the hormones in different ways.